awsdocs/aws-systems-manager-user-guide/doc_source/troubleshooting-ssm-agent.md

 ## Agent log files don't rotate \(Windows\)<a name="systems-manager-ssm-agent-troubleshooting-log-rotation"></a>

-If you specify date\-based log file rotation in the seelog\.xml file \(on Windows Server instances\) and the logs don't rotate, then you must specify the `fullname=true` parameter\.
+If you specify date\-based log file rotation in the seelog\.xml file \(on Windows Server instances\) and the logs don't rotate, specify the `fullname=true` parameter\.
 Here is an example of a seelog\.xml configuration file with the `fullname=true` parameter specified\.

 ```
 <seelog type="adaptive" mininterval="2000000" maxinterval="100000000" critmsgcount="500" minlevel="debug">